Rocky Dipietro

-Rocky DiPietro (born January 30, 1956) is a former Canadian Football League receiver for the Hamilton Tiger-Cats.
+Rocky DiPietro (born January 30, 1956) is a former Canadian Football League (CFL) receiver for the Hamilton Tiger-Cats.
 During his 14-year career as a slotback and wide receiver, DiPietro became the CFL's all-time pass reception leader in 1989 and had a career total of 706 receptions for 9,762 yards and 45 touchdowns.
-Rocky retired in 1991 after starring in four Grey Cup games, winning it in 1986.
+DiPietro retired in 1991 after starring in four Grey Cup games, winning it in 1986.
 He was named to the Tiger-Cats Wall of Honour in 1994, and inducted into the Canadian Football Hall of Fame in 1997.
-His cousin Paul DiPietro was a member of the 1993 Montreal Canadiens Stanley Cup championship team and is now an established star in Switzerland.
-Dipietro's nephew-in-law, Riley Sheahan, is an NHL player for the Edmonton Oilers.

 After a junior and senior football career in Sault Ste.
-Marie, Rocky DiPietro went on to a brilliant all-star CFL career.
+Marie, DiPietro went on to an all-star CFL career.
 He was inducted into Canadian Football Hall of Fame in 1997 after playing for the Hamilton Tiger-Cats.
 He retired after the 1991 season with numerous awards and honours, which include: All-Eastern All-Star, All-Canadian All-Star, Most Outstanding Canadian Player Award, Lew Hayman Trophy — Most Outstanding Canadian Player Eastern Division, Grey Cup Participation, Grey Cup Championship Team and the Tiger-cats Walk of Fame.

-He is now a high school Learning Strategies/Special Education teacher and coach of the multiple championship winning football team at Lakeshore Catholic High School in Port Colborne, Ontario.
+He later became a high school Learning Strategies/Special Education teacher and coach of the multiple championship winning football team at Lakeshore Catholic High School in Port Colborne, Ontario.

+His cousin Paul DiPietro was a member of the 1993 Montreal Canadiens Stanley Cup championship team and became an established star in Switzerland.
+Dipietro's nephew-in-law, Riley Sheahan, became an NHL player for several teams.